Golden Buddha (statue): Characteristics

 The statue is 3 m tall and weighs 5.5 t.
-(According to another account, the statue measures 3.91 meters from base to top, and 3.10 meters across the lap from knee to knee.)
-It can be disassembled into nine pieces.
-The statue was housed in a wat in Ayutthaya until the mid 19th century, and its provenance from Ayutthaya excludes the possibility of it having been made after about 1750.
+According to alternative measurements, the statue stands 3.91 meters from the base to the flame top and 3.10 meters across the lap.
+In 1991, the Guinness Book of Records recognized it as the "sacred object with the highest intrinsic value," with its gold content valued at £21.1 million (later updated to £109 million in 2008).

-Guinness World Records identifies the Golden Buddha as the world's most valuable religious object.
-Based on the December 2008 gold price of US$821.48 per troy ounce, its intrinsic value was estimated at about US$159 million.
+The Golden Buddha was crafted using the traditional lost-wax casting technique, with the gold thickness ranging from 1 to 1.5 cm.
+Due to its immense size, the statue was cast in nine separate sections—including the head, the torso, the lap, and three pieces for each arm—allowing it to be completely disassembled.

 The Buddha is represented in the traditional pose of Bhumisparsha Mudra (touching the earth with the right hand to bear witness Lord Buddha's enlightenment at Bodh Gaya and victory over Mara).
 The original statues of Sukhothai sit on a common pedestal form.
 The flame that crowns the ushnisha is an innovation of Sukhothai that symbolises the splendour of spiritual energy.
 The line of the hairdressing forms a "V" shape in the root of the hairs, underlined by the elegant curve of the eyebrows that join above the aquiline nose, all according to the prescribed rules.
 The three wrinkles in the neck and the much elongated ear lobes, signs of his former status of prince, also form part of the code, as do the wide shoulders and the chest inflated.